hpi-swt2-exercise/rails-exercise-16/README.md

 ## 4) Commit and push

-* When you are done, push your changes.
+* When you are done and the test passes, push your changes.
-* Travis CI will now try to build your project.
+* Travis CI will now try to build and test your project.

 ## 5) Check your inbox / issues

-* You will be notified of problems via GitHub issues.
+* You will be notified of problems or new exercise work items via GitHub issues on your repository.
 * While you wait, see if your code can use some refactorings, continue reading the tutorial, or plan the next steps.

 ## 6) For each ticket

-* Write a test that documents the missing or failing behavior.
+* Write a new test that documents the missing or failing behavior.
 * Commit the failing test and reference the issue.
   * The commit message could be `Failing test for #<ISSUE NUMBER>`.
   * There is no need to push the failing commit.
-* Fix the issue and commit all changes.
+* Fix the issue and make your test pass.
+Then commit the changes.
   * The commit message could be `<CHANGED THE THING>.
 Closes #<ISSUE NUMBER>`.

 ## 7) Repeat steps 4 to 6 until the exercise is complete.